OlivierLD/ROB/GET_STARTED.md

 # Off we go!
 ### Aka "Get Started" for dummies

+> Just in case, check [this](https://pi-apps.io/install-app/install-more-ram-on-raspberry-pi/) out
+> to install  ore RAM on the Raspberry Pi.

 The goal here is to see something interesting, as fast as possible.

 This document should help anyone who's not familiar with programming, build, and such technologies.